 1. Select The Stencil

-I don’t want you guys to freak out or anything, but I cut the stencil in two.
-I know….but it’s okay.
+I donโt want you guys to freak out or anything, but I cut the stencil in two.
+I knowโฆ.but itโs okay.
 I still have both parts!
 To position the stencil for the best effect I needed to cut it.
 Some of you may have a workaround but this worked best for me.

-I am not much on centering stuff or making things look symmetrical.
-That's why I placed the floral stencil on one end of the front of the chest.
-I taped down the outer edges of the stencil with painter's tape.
+I am not much for centering stuff or making things look symmetrical.
+That’s why I placed the floral stencil on one end of the front of the chest.
+I taped down the outer edges of the stencil with painter’s tape.

-2. Choose The Paint Colors
+3. Choose The Paint Colors

 Now comes the really cool part.
 Metallic Paint.
 The shinier the better I say.
 I selected three FolkArt Acrylic Metallic paint colors; Solid Bronze, Copper, and Antique Gold for the project.